x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/exchange-emergency-mitigation-service.md

 ```

 ## Reapplying a Mitigation
 If you accidentally reverse a mitigation, the EM service will reapply it when it performs its hourly check for new mitigations.
-To manually reapply any mitigation, stop and restart the EM service.
-Ten minutes after the restart, the service will run its check and apply any mitigations.
+To manually reapply any mitigation, restart the EM service.
+Ten minutes after restarting, the EM service will run its check and apply any mitigations.

-### Blocking Mitigations and reversing the Mitigation
+### Blocking or Removing Mitigations
-If a mitigation critically impacts the functioning of your Exchange Server, you can block the mitigation and manually reverse the effect.
+If a mitigation critically affects the functioning of your Exchange server, you can block the mitigation and manually reverse it.

 To block any mitigation, add the Mitigation ID in the **MitigationsBlocked** parameter:

 ```powershell
 Set-ExchangeServer -Identity <Servername> -MitigationsBlocked @(“M1”)
 ```
+The above operation would block M1 mitigation, which would ensure EM service will not reapply this mitigation in next hourly cycle.

 If there is more than one mitigation to be blocked, please use the following:

 ```powershell
 Set-ExchangeServer -Identity <Servername> -MitigationsBlocked @(“M1”, “M2”)
 ```
-The above operation would block M1 mitigation, which would ensure EM service will not reapply this mitigation in next hourly cycle.

-After this based on mitigation type, you can reverse the effect of the mitigation.
-To reverse IIS rewrite rule mitigation, delete the rule in IIS.
-For reversing the Service and App Pool mitigation, start the service or app pool manually.
+Blocking a mitigation does not automatically remove it, but after blocking a mitigation, an admin can manually remove it.
+How a mitigation is removed depends on the type of mitigation.
+For example, to remove an IIS rewrite rule mitigation, delete the rule in IIS Manager.
+To remove a service or app pool mitigation, start the service or app pool manually.

-You can also remove one or more mitigations from the block list by removing the **Mitigation ID** in the **MitigationsBlocked** parameter in the same cmdlet.
+You can also remove one or more mitigations from the blocked mitigations list by removing the **Mitigation ID** in the **MitigationsBlocked** parameter in the same cmdlet.

 For example: